This is Part 1 of our Autoimmune Protocol (AIP) Diet series. The other posts in this series include:

 -Food sensitivities, allergies, and other immune system triggers

-After following the diet 100% (strict, no cheating… for real) for 30 days or longer, depending on how you’re feeling, you begin reintroducing foods one by one using a specific protocol/list to see if they give you inflammatory responses/symptoms.
+After following the elimination phase of the diet 100% (strict, no cheating… for real) for 30 days or longer, depending on how you’re feeling, you begin reintroducing foods one by one using a specific protocol/list to see if they give you inflammatory responses/symptoms.
 If a certain food gives you an undesirable response, then you know your body can’t tolerate that food (at least for now).

 Once you’ve reintroduced all the foods, or feel comfortable with the list of foods you tolerate well, you are left with a completely customized diet plan for YOUR body.
 Not your mom’s.
 Or you neighbor’s.
 This really is what works for you.